-• build ./case.build
+• build./case.build

-Only the first big build needs to go through the queue, for small re-builds just call case.build from the command line
+Only the first big build needs to go through the queue, (for re-builds ok to call case.build from the command line)

-To check that build was succesful: CaseStatus file in CASEROOT should show 'build success'

-If it wasn't successful, CaseStatus should provide a link to the log file from the build.

-While the model is running, you can check that new code was incorporated into build, check time stamp on object files.
-Assuming you started the build before, the modified routine (and those affected by it) should be newer than most of the object files \and\ the executable should show the newest time stamp, too.
+- check that build was successful: CaseStatus file in CASEROOT should show 'build success' If it wasn't successful, CaseStatus should provide a link to the log file from the build. - check that new code was incorporated into build, check time stamp on object files.
+Assuming you built once before modifying code, the modified routine (and those affected by it) should be newer than most of the object files \and\ the executable should show the newest time stamp, too.